-This course examines issues of dance and feminist analysis, the female dancing body, the changing body image and body politics.
-The works of Martha Graham, George Balanchine, Ruth St. Denis and others are examined through readings and analysis of specific dances as well as viewing works on film.
-The course looks at a broad range of dancing forms, from the classical romantic ballets to strip dancing, social dances and dances with political messages.
+Examines issues of dance and feminist analysis, the female dancing body, the changing body image and body politics.
+The works of Martha Graham, George Balanchine, Ruth St. Denis and others are examined through readings and analysis of specific dances, as well as viewing works on film.
+Looks at a broad range of dancing forms, from the classical romantic ballets to strip dancing, social dances and dances with political messages.
 WS, ART, WI